+Our responsibility

+As auditors, we are required to "obtain sufficient appropriate audit evidence about the appropriateness of management's use of the going concern assumption in the preparation and presentation of the financial statements and to conclude whether there is a material uncertainty about the entity's ability to continue as a going concern" (ISA (UK) 570).

+Issue

+Going concern

-Rob lssue Commentary Our responsibility As auditors, we are required to "obtain Going concern In performing our work on going concern, we have had reference to Statement of Recommended Practice - Practice Note 10: Audit of financial statements of public sector bodies in the United Kingdom (Revised 2020).
+In performing our work on going concern, we have had reference to Statement of Recommended Practice - Practice Note 10: Audit of financial statements of public sector bodies in the United Kingdom (Revised 2020).
 The Financial Reporting Council recognises that for particular sectors, it may be necessary to clarify how auditing standards are applied to an entity in a manner that is relevant and provides useful information to the users of financial statements in that sector.
-Practice Note 10 provides that clarification for audits of public sector bodies. sufficient appropriate audit evidence Practice Note 10 sets out the following key principles for the consideration of going concern for public sector entities: Page 13 about the appropriateness of management's use of the going concern assumption in the preparation and presentation of the financial statements and to conclude whether there is a material the use of the going concern basis of accounting is not a matter of significant focus of the auditor's time and resources because the applicable financial reporting frameworks envisage that the going concern basis for accounting will apply where the entity's services will continue to be delivered by the public sector.
-In such cases, a material uncertainty related to going concern is unlikely to exist, and so a straightforward and standardised approach for the consideration of going concern will often be appropriate for public sector entities ω uncertainty about the entity's ability to continue as a going concern" (ISA for many public sector entities, the financial sustainability of the reporting entity and the services it provides is more likely to be of significant public interest than the application of the going concern basis of accounting.
-(UK) 570).
-(UKJ 570J.
+Practice Note 10 provides that clarification for audits of public sector bodies.

+Practice Note 10 sets out the following key principles for the consideration of going concern for public sector entities:

+- the use of the going concern basis of accounting is not a matter of significant focus of the auditor's time and resources because the applicable financial reporting frameworks envisage that the going concern basis for accounting will apply where the entity's services will continue to be delivered by the public sector.
+In such cases, a material uncertainty related to going concern is unlikely to exist, and so a straightforward and standardised approach for the consideration of going concern will often be appropriate for public sector entities - for many public sector entities, the financial sustainability of the reporting entity and the services it provides is more likely to be of significant public interest than the application of the going concern basis of accounting.

 Practice Note 10 states that if the financial reporting framework provides for the adoption of the going concern basis of accounting on the basis of the anticipated continuation of the provision of a service in the future, the auditor applies the continued provision of service approach set out in Practice Note 10.
 The financial reporting framework adopted by the Pension Fund meets this criteria, and so we have applied the continued provision of service approach.
-In doing so, we have considered and evaluated: the nature of the Pension Fund and the environment in which it operates the Pension Fund's financial reporting framework • the Pension Fund's system of internal control for identifying events or conditions relevant to going concern management's going concern assessment.
-On the basis of this work, we have obtained sufficient appropriate audit evidence to enable us to conclude that: a material uncertainty related to going concern has not been identified management's use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
+In doing so, we have considered and evaluated:

+- the nature of the Pension Fund and the environment in which it operates - the Pension Fund's financial reporting framework - the Pension Fund's system of internal control for identifying events or conditions relevant to going concern - management's going concern assessment.

+On the basis of this work, we have obtained sufficient appropriate audit evidence to enable us to conclude that:

+- a material uncertainty related to going concern has not been identified - management's use of the going concern basis of accounting in the preparation of the financial statements is appropriate.